How to practice your speech…

 There are advantages and disadvantages for speakers who practice.
-Most speakers just flip through their slides or notes, read silently to themselves, decide to rely on the text or slides, and don’t bother practicing out loud.
-Or people will “practice” while sitting at their desks, even when they’re going to be standing up and moving around during the presentation.
+Most speakers just flip through their slides or notes, read silently to themselves, decide to rely on the text or slides and don’t bother practising out loud.
+Or people will “practice” while sitting at their desks, even when they’re going to be standing up and moving around during the speech.

-Here are eight effective ways to practice your presentation:
+Here are eight effective ways to practice your wedding speech:

 Sitting drains energy, crowds your diaphragm and makes your voice less lively.
-Plus, practicing the physical movements for your talk helps you develop a kinetic memory of the movements you’ll make, which will help you pull off a smooth presentation.
+Plus, practising the physical movements for your talk helps you develop a kinetic memory of the movements you’ll make, which will help you pull off a smooth speech.

 If your goal is to speak without a text, start weaning yourself from your notes during practice sessions.
 Come up with an outline made up of just keywords, and choose keywords that are vivid and specific.